antifessional/perl6-zmq/README.md

 #### Portability

-Development is on linux on x64.
-Due to some recourse to pointer Voodoo, it is quite likely the code will break on other architectures/OSes.
-This should not be too hard to fix but it depends on people trying it on other platforms and submitting fixes.
+Development is on linux/x64.
+Due to some pointer voodoo, it is likely the code will break on other architectures/OSes.
+This should not be too hard to fix, but it depends on other people trying it on other platforms.

 ## Example Code